dmmonjur/python-challenge-1/README.md

-# Python Challenge 1
+# Python Challenge 1: Food Truck Order System

 ## Project Overview

-This project is a simple order system for a variety food truck, created as part of a Python challenge.
+This project is a simple order system for a variety food truck.
 The application allows customers to view the menu, place orders, and receive a receipt with the total price of all items ordered.
+This project is created as part of a Python challenge assignment.

 ## Features